mbarronaws/aws-kms-workshop/Section-0-Workshop-Environment-Set-up.md

 ![alt text](/res/screenshot1.png)

 NOTE: This is NOT a very restrictive policy and not something you are likely to do in the real world (except in a test, lab, or demo account.)
 You will make it more restrictive later in the workshop.
-This policy allows an administrator (or power user) to manage and ues all aspects of KMS except any permissions on specific keys.
+This policy allows an administrator (or power user) to manage and use all aspects of KMS except any permissions on specific keys.

 ![alt text](/res/screenshot2.png)